 Burning wood in a fireplace, chiminea or fire pit provides a warm cozy gathering place for families and friends during the holiday season.
 It also provides the perfect conditions for increased air pollution that can harm the ones you love.
 Maricopa County has higher levels of air pollution caused by woodburning smoke, especially during the winter months.
 This puts the County at risk of not meeting federal health standards.
 If Maricopa County is unable to meet these standards, burdensome and costly federal regulations and stricter rules that could also mean higher fines.

-The Arizona Department of Environmental Quality (ADEQ) and the Maricopa County Air Quality Department (MCAQD) are asking Maricopa County residents and businesses to ‘Burn Cleaner, Burn Better.’
+Maricopa County Air Quality Department (MCAQD) is asking Maricopa County residents and businesses to ‘Burn Cleaner, Burn Better.’
 Instead of burning wood, you can Burn Cleaner, Burn Better and eliminate all particulate matter 2.5 (PM-2.5 or smoke) emissions by converting your wood burning fireplace to natural gas.
 Other cleaner options include fireplace retrofit, certified wood stoves, pellet stoves, gas and/or electric fireplaces.